ke4harper/MxAPI/README.md

 *Lock-Free Event Messaging*

+The Non-Blocking Buffer (NBB)<sup>[1](#Kim2007)</sup> is used for lock-free event messaging.
+As shown in Figure 23 above there are now two atomic counters, one for the Producer and one for the Consumer.
+The underlying data structure is a ring buffer between them where event messages are passed without experiencing blocked states.
+The NBB is a circular FIFO queue where the two counters, update and acknowledge, ensure the Producer and Consumer always access different slots in the ring buffer.
+The size of the NBB needs to be able to accommodate message bursts.

 <a name="Kim2007">1</a>: Kim, et.al., "Efficient Adaptations of the Non-Blocking Buffer for Event Communication", Proceedings of ISORC, pp. 29-40 (2007).
 <a name="Smith2012">2</a>: Smith, et. al, "Have you checked your IPC performance lately?"
 Submitted to USENIX ATC (2012).